 5 Weightlifting Mistakes You Might Be Making

-Weightlifting Mistake #1: Attempting Complex Moves Right Away
+1. Attempting Complex Moves Right Away

-"Start simple and basic to grasp the correct form first,” Dr. Lisa Folden, PT, DPT, tells Lively.
+"Start simple and basic to grasp the correct form first," Lisa Folden, PT, DPT, tells Lively.
 It's easy to get caught up in the different types of lifting, but Folden reiterates the fact that simple is not only effective, but the safest option.

-Weightlifting Mistake #2: Adding Too Much Weight Too Quickly
+2. Adding Too Much Weight Too Quickly

 A good rule of thumb is that if you can do 10 reps easily, then it's too light.
 On the flip side, if you can only complete 1 rep, you're using too much weight.
 Fatigue around 10-12 reps is your sweet spot.

-Weightlifting Mistake #3: Holding Your Breath
+3. Holding Your Breath

 That being said, it's super important to make a conscious effort to focus on the inhale/exhale.
 Exhale when the weight is going against gravity (pushing upwards during a bench press) and inhale with gravity (bringing the weight back to your chest during a bench press).

-Weightlifting Mistake #4: Having Poor Form
+4. Having Poor Form

 The key with form is to move more slowly with controlled extension and flexion versus swinging the weights and using momentum.
 In addition, keep your core engaged to avoid compensating with trunk movements.

-Weightlifting Mistake #5: Underestimating Rest Days
+5. Underestimating Rest Days

 As a rule, try not to work the same muscle groups on consecutive days and give yourself about two days off per week.
-Rest days don't mean you have to just sit around and binge-watch Netflix.
-You can engage in active recovery with light yoga/stretching or a walk with your pup.
+Rest days don't mean you have to just sit around and binge-watch Netflix (although there's nothing wrong with that).
+You can engage in active recovery with light yoga, stretching and mobility or a walk with your pup.